-There is then a "magisterium of frailty".
-Do not hide frailties, no. It is true, they are real and there is a magisterium of frailty, which old age is able to remind us of in a credible way for the whole span of human life.
-Do not hide old age, do not hide the frailty of old age.
+There is then a "magisterium of frailty", do not hide frailties, no. It is true, there is a reality and there is a magisterium of frailty, which old age is able to remind us of in a credible way for the whole span of human life.
+Do not hide old age, do not hide the fragility of old age.
 This is a teaching for all of us.
 This teaching opens up a decisive horizon for the reform of our own civilization.
 A reform that is now indispensable for the benefit of the coexistence of all.
 The marginalization of the elderly - both conceptual and practical - corrupts all seasons of life, not just that of old age.
-Every one of us can think today of the elderly people in your family: how do I relate to them, do I remember them, do I visit them?
+Every one of us can think today of the elderly people in the family: how do I relate to them, do I remember them, to I go to visit them?
 Do I try to make sure they lack nothing?
 Do I respect them?
-The elderly in my family: mother, father, grandfather, grandmother, aunts and uncles, friends Have I deleted them from my life?
+The elderly who are in my family: think of your mother, father, grandfather, grandmother, aunts and uncles, friends ...
+Have I cancelled them from my life?
 Or do I go to them to obtain wisdom, the wisdom of life?
 Remember that you too will become elderly.
 Old age comes for everyone.
 And treat the elderly today as you would wish to be treated in your old age.
 They are the memory of the family, the memory of humanity, the memory of the country.
 Protect the elderly, who are wisdom.
-May the Lord grant the elderly who are part of the Church the generosity of this invocation and of this provocation.
+May the Lord grant the elderly who are part of the

+Church the generosity of this invocation and of this provocation.
 May this trust in the Lord spread to us.
-And this, for the good of all, theirs, ours and our children's.
+And this, for the good of all, for them.